bringauto/example-module/python_client/README.md

 python run_buttons.py --ip <server_ip> --port <server_port> --config <path_to_yaml>
 ```

 Multiple fake buttons will be created according to yaml config.
-They will try to connect to specified server, generate and send their statuses periodically and set their LED states according to commands.
+They will try to connect to the specified server, generate and send their statuses periodically, and set their LED states according to commands.

-> Manual mode of actual button pressing on keyboard can be specified by `--manual` argument.
+> The manual mode of the actual button pressing on the keyboard can be specified by `--manual` argument.